-Since November 2016, Ms. Lowry has served as Vice President of Corporate Finance for McCormick & Company, Inc. From 2012 to 2016, Ms. Lowry held senior management roles with Exelon Corporation ("Exelon") and Constellation Energy Group, Inc. ("Constellation"), which merged with Exelon, including Treasurer and Vice President of Constellation and Senior Vice President and head of strategy for Exelon's Generation Company.
-Prior to that, she held executive positions at companies within the electric power industry including AES Corporation and Cogentrix Energy Group, Inc. Ms. Lowry has served on numerous governing committees within Constellation and Exelon and is currently Chair of the Maryland Zoo Board of Trustees.
-She attended Dartmouth College, where she obtained a Bachelor of Arts degree and Bachelor of Engineering degree with a focus on electrical engineering, and she holds a Masters in Management from the Northwestern University Kellogg School of Management.
+Ms. Lowry is a retired finance and strategy executive.
+Ms. Lowry served as Vice President of Risk, Treasury and Corporate Finance for McCormick & Company, Inc., a global food company, from 2016 until her retirement in 2021.
+From 2012 to 2016, Ms. Lowry held senior management roles with Exelon Corporation ("Exelon"), a U.S. power generator, and Constellation Energy Group, Inc. ("Constellation"), an energy company which merged with Exelon.
+With Constellation she served as Treasurer and Vice President, and while at Exelon she was Senior Vice President, Generation Company Strategy.
+Prior to that, she held executive positions at companies within the electric power industry including Cogentrix Energy Group, Inc. and The AES Corporation, where she worked in Treasury, Corporate Finance and Project Development Groups.

+Since February 2022, Ms. Lowry has served on the board of Clearway Energy, Inc., where she currently is the chair of the Energy Risk Management Committee.
+In August of 2023, Ms. Lowry was also appointed to the Board of Directors of Electriq Power Holdings, Inc. Ms. Lowry also has served on numerous governing committees within Constellation and Exelon and previously served as Chair of the Maryland Zoo Board of Trustees.
+She attended Dartmouth College, where she earned a Bachelor of Arts degree and Bachelor of Engineering degree with a focus on electrical engineering, and she earned a Masters in Management from the Northwestern University Kellogg School of Management.

-Ms. Lowry, through her variety of experience, brings industry knowledge and expertise, strong leadership qualities and a diverse set of governance skills to our Board.
-Her financial and strategic transactional experience with both national and global organizations offer unique perspectives to our Board.
-Ms. Lowry's collective leadership, experience and skillset makes her a valuable asset and highly qualified to serve on our Board and as a member of our Audit Committee.
+Ms. Lowry's experience in senior executive positions, in several industries, including the electric power industry with several major utilities, brings industry knowledge and expertise, strong leadership qualities and a diverse set of finance, strategy, risk management, and governance skills to our Board.
+Her financial and strategic transactional experience with both national and global organizations offers unique perspectives to our Board.
+Ms. Lowry's collective leadership, experience and skillset makes her a valuable asset and highly qualified to serve on our Board and as the Chair of our Audit Committee.